metadata toggle

 Idiopathic epilepsy

-Because of the nature of epilepsy, the pharmacological response to treatment may vary.
-Some dogs will be free of seizures, in other dogs a reduction of the number of seizures will be observed, whilst others will be non-responders.
+The pharmacological response to imepitoin may vary and efficacy may not be complete.
+On treatment, some dogs will be free of seizures, in other dogs a reduction of the number of seizures will be observed, whilst others will be non-responders.
 For this reason, careful consideration should be given before deciding to switch a stabilized dog onto imepitoin from a different treatment.
 In non-responders, an increase in seizure frequency may be observed.
 Should seizures not be adequately controlled, further diagnostic measures and other antiepileptic treatment should be considered.
 When transition between different antiepileptic therapies is medically required, this should be done gradually and with appropriate clinical supervision.

 The efficacy of the veterinary medicinal product in dogs with status epilepticus and cluster seizures has not been investigated.
 Therefore, imepitoin should not be used as primary treatment in dogs with cluster seizures and status epilepticus.